zitadel/zitadel/docs/docs/legal/rate-limit-policy.md

 title: Rate Limit Policy
 custom_edit_url: null
 ---
+## Introduction

+This policy is an annex to the [Terms of Service](terms-of-service) and clarifies your obligations while using our Services, specifically how we will use rate limiting to enforce certain aspects of our [Acceptable Use Policy](acceptable-use-policy).

 ## Why do we rate limit

 To ensure the availability of our Services and to avoid slow or failed requests by our Customers, due to overloads, we impose rate limits on certain API.
 These limits helps us guarantee the performance and availability of ZITADEL Cloud.

-The Rate Limit Policy is an annex to our Terms of Service and our Fair Use Policy.

 ## How is the rate limit implemented